zulip/zulip/templates/zerver/for/communities.md

 > — Srishti Sethi, Developer Advocate, Wikimedia Foundation

+&nbsp;

+## Try Zulip today!

-You can see this in action in our own [chat.zulip.org community](https://zulip.readthedocs.io/en/latest/contributing/chat-zulip-org.html), which sends thousands of messages a week.
+You can see Zulip in action in our own [chat.zulip.org community](https://zulip.readthedocs.io/en/latest/contributing/chat-zulip-org.html), which sends thousands of messages a week.
 We often get feedback from contributors around the world that they love how responsive Zulip’s project leaders